chrixbedardcad/FoodSimulator/README.md

 During each session you can:

-1. Pick a market theme and chef (or opt for random selection).
+1. Pick a market basket and chef (or opt for random selection).
 2. Decide how many rounds to play, how many cooks happen within each round, and how many runs to chain back-to-back.
 3. (Optionally) set an RNG seed for reproducible decks.